Mark9804/vtt-to-srt-mod.py/README.md

 ### As executable:

-Drag & Drop .vtt file on the executable.
-(Only single file is supported right now.)
+Drag & Drop .vtt files on the executable. ~~(Only single file is supported right now.)~~ Now supports as many files as you like.

 ## Features